saqibali-2k/OurTetrisCSharp-/README.md

-# OurTetrisCSharp-
+# OurTetrisC#
-Saqib and Jakub's tetris game.
+Saqib and Jakub's tetris game written in C#.
 Controls: Left, Right arrows keys to move black left and right respectively.
           Down arrow key for fast drop.
           Z key for rotation of block.